projectara/greybus-spec/source/bridged_phy.rst

 """"""""""""""""""""""""""""

-The Greybus PWM Polarity request supplies the target instance number and polarity (normal or inversed).
+The Greybus PWM Polarity request supplies the target instance number and polarity (normal or inverted).
 The polarity may not be configured when a PWM instance is enabled and will respond with a busy failure.

     =======  ==============  ======  ==========      ===========================